B-Interactive/cloudflare-stream-wordpress/README.md

 ## Developers

-The block editor interface is built with WordPress block editor components; `tus-js-client` is the only production dependency.
+The block editor UI is built with WordPress block editor components.
+The Stream library browser is the classic `wp.media` Backbone media frame (`media-views`), not block editor components. `tus-js-client` is the only production dependency.
 Node 22 or newer is required.

 Clone the repository, then from the project directory: